thii/rules_swiftlint/README.md

 2. Declare a target for your SwiftLint configuration files

-This is optional if you don't have your own SwiftLint configuration file.
+Skip this step if you don't have your own SwiftLint configuration file.

 Declare this in your BUILD file (e.g., in the top-level BUILD file).
 If you have multiple configuration files, add them all to this `filegroup` target.